VAT on School Fees: FAQs

 How will the Schools' approach impact upon parents?

-We intend to use the school’s financial resources to help parents manage the VAT imposition over several years through a graduated annual fee (Fee+VAT) increase program.
+We intend to use the school’s financial resources to help parents manage the VAT imposition over several years through a graduated annual fee (Fee+VAT) increase programme.
 This approach will minimise the short-term impact, allowing parents to plan confidently for their child’s education at KES and KES Prep.

 By adopting sensible cost mitigation plans and leveraging the school’s solid financial position, we believe we can protect parents from some of the overall impact of the VAT imposition, although a portion of the 16% net increase will inevitably be passed on to parents over time.
 Our current intention is that ultimately parents will bear 10% of the additional VAT burden, with the school permanently absorbing the remainder.
 However, this will be dependent upon achieving operational efficiencies and sustaining strong pupil numbers across the school.